ko6iue/adiftool/scheme/README.md

 # adi2kml Scheme code

-**This code is being shared here for the schemers.
-It has since been ported to C in order to use WASM.**
+**This directory is not part of the main build.
+It is being shared for any schemers who want to see the original Scheme code.
+This project has been rewritten in C in order to use WASM.
+I tried to use Guile Hoot for WASM but ran into too many limitations/bugs.**

 Scheme scripts for reading an Amateur Data Interchange Format (ADIF) file and writing the data into Keyhole Markup Language (KML) format.